A guide to Phuket’s Sandbox scheme: All you need to know

 - A – Alert application.
 Use the app to record your locations and receive alerts of the ongoing COVID-19 situation in Thailand.

-If you require assistance with securing health insurance to cover COVID-19 or you are looking for the best travel insurance plan, you are welcome to speak to one of Pacific Prime Thailand’s advisors.
-Our team of advisors is well-versed and experienced in helping travelers, families, and expats from abroad find the right level of coverage for COVID-19 and their health needs.
-Contact us to compare health insurance plans in Thailand today!
+If you require assistance with securing health insurance to cover COVID-19 or looking for the best travel insurance plan, you are welcome to speak to one of Pacific Prime Thailand’s highly-trained advisors.

 His expert view and wealth of knowledge on insurance can also be found in his blogs for China, Dubai, Hong Kong, and Singapore.